SVF-tools/WebSVF/README.md

 ## Step 2.
 Download VSCode Extension File

-Download the early release ***[bug-report-fe_extension_0.9.0.vsix](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/bug-report-fe_extension_0.9.0.vsix)*** file directly.
+Download the early release ***[WebSVF-frontend-server_extension_0.9.0.vsix](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/WebSVF-frontend-server_extension_0.9.0.vsix)*** file directly.

 ## Step 3.
-Install '*Bug-Report-FE*' VSCode Extension
+Install '*WebSVF-frontend-server*' VSCode Extension

-Install '*Bug-Report-FE*' VSCode Extension in your VSCode application window from the directory where you downloaded the early release ***[bug-report-fe_extension_0.9.0.vsix](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/bug-report-fe_extension_0.9.0.vsix)*** file.
+Install '*WebSVF-frontend-server*' VSCode Extension in your VSCode application window from the directory where you downloaded the early release ***[WebSVF-frontend-server_extension_0.9.0.vsix](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/WebSVF-frontend-server_extension_0.9.0.vsix)*** file.

 ## Step 4.
 Open Project Folder in VSCode

 Download and copy the [``Bug-Analysis-Report.json``](https://github.com/SVF-tools/WebSVF/releases/download/0.9.0/Bug-Analysis-Report.json) file in the current folder opened in your VSCode application window.

 ## Step 5.
-Initialise the '*Bug-Report-FE*' VSCode Extension
+Initialise the '*WebSVF-frontend-server*' VSCode Extension

-Install the dependencies for the Bug Analysis Tool's Front-End by clicking on the ***'Bug Analysis Tool' button*** in the bottom left corner of your VSCode application window (provided by the '*Bug-Report-FE*' VSCode Extension).
+Install the dependencies for the Bug Analysis Tool's Front-End by clicking on the ***'Bug Analysis Tool' button*** in the bottom left corner of your VSCode application window (provided by the '*WebSVF-frontend-server*' VSCode Extension).

 The ***'Bug Analysis Tool' button's*** text will now transform into a red color reading ***'Bug Analysis Tool: Initializing'***.
 Please wait until the button text transforms back to its original white color and reads ***'Bug Analysis Tool: Initialized'***.